gSchool/DNA-release-2/01-welcome/01-intro.md

 ### !callout-info
 ## Course Completion
-Remember that all content must be completed prior to Thursday, July 1st.
+Remember that all content must be completed by Wednesday, August 25th.
 ### !end-callout

 ### Wrap-up (1 Lesson and Post-Assessment)